AckerlyXu/heima/articles/media-services/media-services-portal-protect-content.md

-<properties
+---
-    pageTitle="Configuring content protection policies using the Azure portal | Azure" description="This article demonstrates how to use the Azure portal to configure content protection policies.
-The article also shows how to enable dynamic encryption for your assets." services="media-services"
+title: Configuring content protection policies using the Azure portal | Azure
+description: This article demonstrates how to use the Azure portal to configure content protection policies.
+The article also shows how to enable dynamic encryption for your assets.
-    documentationcenter=""
-    author="Juliako"
-    manager="erikre"
-    editor="" />
-<tags
-    ms.assetid="270b3272-7411-40a9-ad42-5acdbba31154"
-    ms.service="media-services"
-    ms.workload="media"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/05/2017"
-    wacn.date=""
-    ms.author="juliako" />
+services: media-services
+documentationcenter: ''
+author: Juliako
+manager: erikre
+editor: ''

+ms.assetid: 270b3272-7411-40a9-ad42-5acdbba31154
+ms.service: media-services
+ms.workload: media
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/05/2017
+wacn.date: ''
+ms.author: juliako
+---

 # Configuring content protection policies using the Azure portal

+> [!NOTE]
-> [AZURE.NOTE] To complete this tutorial, you need an Azure account.
-For details, see [Azure 1rmb Trial](/pricing/1rmb-trial/).
+> To complete this tutorial, you need an Azure account.
+For details, see [Azure 1rmb Trial](https://www.azure.cn/pricing/1rmb-trial/).

 ## Overview